Range Rules & Procedure (rev. 5/21/2018)

 - Chris Armentrout

 - Gary Gable

 - Glenn Turner

-These BYLAWS are rules and regulations for safety and competition of firearms as of April 6th, 2011.
+These BYLAWS are basic rules and regulations for safety and competition of firearms on club grounds.

 Firearms and Ammunition: